 I’d like to thank the lovely Ellie Simpson for inspiring me to start writing a blog.
 I have far too much stuff happening in my mind to not keep some form of diary!
-It is slightly scary that this diary will be public, but as the tagline suggests, this blog is literally shit from my brain to yours.
+It is slightly scary that this diary will be public, but as the tagline suggests, this blog is literally stuff from my brain to yours.
 I hope you find this cluster of ideas and thoughts a somewhat good read!

-Anyone that knows me will know that (for the most part) i’m pretty relaxed.
+Anyone that knows me will know that (for the most part) I’m pretty relaxed.
 However, when I do feel strongly towards an opinion/subject the only way out of my spiral of thoughts is to vent about them.
 This is one of those times.
-I’ve been wearing makeup since y8 ( I am now in y11) and have been really in to alternative fashion for about 2 years, but just recently i’ve started massively experimenting with my appearance.
+I’ve been wearing makeup since y8 ( I am now in y11) and have been really into alternative fashion for about 2 years, but just recently I’ve started massively experimenting with my appearance.
 These changes include occasionally drawing on my eyebrows an unnatural colour or wearing purple lipstick.
 Maybe even wearing weird and wonderful clothes/putting my hair in space bus.
-This is something that I enjoy phenominally because makeup has fascinated me from being young, and the possibilities that come with a bit of eyeshadow and lipstick are endless.
+This is something that I enjoy phenomenally because makeup has fascinated me from being young, and the possibilities that come with a bit of eyeshadow and lipstick are endless.
 Today was the first day that I went out in public wearing the makeup, hair and clothes that I have messed about with in my bedroom for the last month (displayed in the image above) and the reaction I received from members of the general public shocked me to say the least.

 I’d like to just disclaim that I definitely expected some kind of reaction from the odd person.
 I didn’t walk out of the door with green eyebrows expecting no one to be a little dumbstruck.
 Also, I can take criticism/negative opinions about the way I chose to look.
 My maths teacher calls me a goth on a daily basis and I don’t bat an eyelid to it.
-Everyone is entitled to their own opinion and its only when said opinion is ignorant and discriminatory that it bugs me.
+Everyone is entitled to their own opinion and it’s only when said opinion is ignorant and discriminatory that it bugs me.

 Another disclaimer before I delve into this subject more vastly, none of what I mention here is exaggerated.